search the site

 Do you have systems that house sensitive data such as student or financial information?
 You can check with us on making and keeping this data secure.
 We can also answer questions about compliance with federal security requirements.

-We have security applications such as Tripwire, PGP, anti-spyware, and antivirus software available for you to protect your system.
+We have security applications such as anti-spyware and antivirus software available for you to protect your system.
+If there is other software you would like to use, feel free to contact us for advice.

 We can meet with departments to discuss security precautions and explain how to implement security policies.
 We can arrange confidential meetings with anyone who is concerned about potential security problems or harassment.